 Is Blue Lagoon Geothermal Spa in Reykjavik?

+Blue Lagoon spa Reykjavik is a must-visit place in Iceland.
 The geothermal spa is situated on the Reykjanes peninsula in southwest Iceland.

 And this is where the confusion lies – Reykjanes peninsula is NOT Reykjavik! 😉